Post-discharge responsive parenting programmes

 Statement of standard

-All very preterm infants and their families are offered preventive responsive parenting support after discharge home.
+All very preterm born infants or infants with risk factors and their families are offered preventive responsive parenting support after discharge home.

 Rationale

-Particularly the consistency of responsive interactions between children and their parents is of pivotal influence, because it affects both the developmental process of the infant’s brain, as well as the adult’s transition to parenthood.
-(1,2)
+Particularly, the consistency of responsive interactions between children and their parents is of pivotal influence: consisting of understanding the behavioural cues and developmental needs of the infant and offering the adequate responsive support.

 Benefits